-Advantages and Benefits of Studying an Art and Design programme focus on the development of the graduate's understanding and skills in tandem with employer demands.
+Advantages and Benefits of Studying an Art and Design programme

+The undergraduate Art and Design programmes are valuable in bringing together benefits to students in HE, the local community and the creative arts, design and media industries.
+They focus on the development of the graduate's understanding and skills in tandem with employer demands.
 Linked to this is the current research of Art and Design staff that feeds into curriculum design and builds on the research profile of Wrexham Glyndŵr University.